From Action to Equal Rights: civil society facility and media programme in North Macedonia

 Duration: February 2017 – February 2020

-This project seeks to increase the participation of Roma communities in North Macedonia in decision-making that affects their lives.
-Through consultation and cooperation between Roma mediators, civil society organizations (CSOs), national and local authorities and legal bodies, the programme aims to reduce discrimination against Roma and demand recognition and implementation of their basic rights.
+This project sought to increase the participation of Roma communities in North Macedonia in decision-making that affects their lives.
+Through consultation and cooperation between Roma mediators, civil society organizations (CSOs), national and local authorities and legal bodies, the programme aimed to reduce discrimination against Roma and demand recognition and implementation of their basic rights.